 You should never stretch images so that they are no longer in proportion, it looks terrible and detracts from the message you are trying to put over.
 All files need to be flattened.
 A common problem is transparencies, Flattening will stop problems later.

 If you have images that are designed to print right to the edge of the paper, they need to have bleed.
 If your print goes right to the edge of the paper, we need bleed in order to trim to the correct size.
 Crops are small marks that show us where the edge of your print is.
 Again, we use this to cut to the correct size.
-See the handy download at the end of this page.

 If your design puts a lot of ink onto the paper, our quick turnaround means that your job would not have time to dry before it is cut which may result in ink transferring from one side to the other (known as set-off).
 For coated papers (gloss and silk, but not bond or most other stationery papers including recycled), you can use colours made up from more than 225% but less than 300%.